carlo88uy/NBA/README.md

 ## Dataset

 The dataset contains NBA performance statistics, including variables such as:
-- Points scored
+- Team Name
-- Rebounds
+- Average Minutes Played
-- Assists
+- Average Assists
-- Shooting statistics
+- Average Fan Attendance
 - Other game or season-level metrics

 The data is used strictly for **educational and analytical purposes**.